Gambling and online casinos in Tuvalu

 Tuvalu is a Christian country with traditional foundations.

-especially to the idea of the emergence of physical casinos.
+Society as a whole is wary of gambling, especially the idea of the emergence of physical casinos.

-young people see it as a form of entertainment,
+young people see it as a form of entertainment, not a threat to moral values.

 Digital transformation and crypto gambling

-which relies on the digital economy and offshore licenses.
+Tuvalu is actively promoting the Digital Nation initiative, which relies on the digital economy and offshore licenses.

-One of the key areas discussed is the creation of the "Virtual Tuvalu Licensing Hub,"- which will allow issuing licenses to online operators,
+One of the key areas is the creation of the "Virtual Tuvalu Licensing Hub," which will allow issuing licenses to online operators, including eGaming companies and crypto projects.

 The goals of the initiative:- creation of adjustable digital space;